kersorianek/mon-portfolio/_posts/2022-12-17-A-Step-by-Step-Guide-to-Developing-Your-First-Project-Charter.md

 ## Key stakeholders:
 The key stakeholders section outlines the stakeholders involved in the project and their roles and responsibilities.
 It should identify who will be impacted by the project and who has a stake in its success.
 The stakeholders' interests should be considered when developing the project's objectives and scope.

+Depending on the purpose and organizational practices, key elements can be changed.

 # How to Prepare a Project Charter
 Now that you have an understanding of the importance of a project charter, let's dive into the steps to develop your first IT project charter.